Brian-Nduhiu/beginner-projects/README.md

-# beginner-projects
+# Beginner Projects

-Python projects for absolute beginners
+A collection of simple python projects for beginners to practice their newly aquired skills.

-## List of all the beginner projects
+Some Sources of these projects include:

-- Guess my number
-- Useless Trivia
-- Word Jumble

-## Upcoming projects

-- Hangman Game
-  \*Tic Tac Toe
--
+1. Python® Programming for the Absolute Beginner, Third Edition